shai-github/rust/README.md

 #### Chapter 10: [Generic Types, Traits, and Lifetimes]()

-Using genertic types in struct and enum definitions, using traits to define behavior in a generic way, and discussing lifetimes to give the compiler enough information about borrowed values to ensure references will be valid
+Using generic types in struct and enum definitions, using traits to define behavior in a generic way, and discussing lifetimes to give the compiler enough information about borrowed values to ensure references will be valid